Kwaidan (film): "Hoichi the Earless"

 Hoichi is a young blind musician who plays the biwa.
 His specialty is singing the chant of The Tale of the Heike about the Battle of Dan-no-ura fought between the Taira and Minamoto clans during the last phase of the Genpei War.
-Hoichi is an attendant at a temple and is looked after the others there.
+Hoichi is an attendant at a temple and is looked after by the others there.
 One night he hears a sound and decides to play his instrument in the garden courtyard.
 A spectral samurai appears and tells him that his lord wishes to have a performance at his house.
-The samurai leads Hoichi to mysterious and ancient court.
+The samurai leads Hoichi to a mysterious and ancient court.
 Another attendant notices that he went missing for the night as his dinner was not touched.
 The samurai re-appears on the next night to take Hoichi and affirms that he has not told anyone.
 Afterwards, the priest asks Hoichi why he goes out at night but Hoichi will not tell him.
 One night, Hoichi leaves in a storm and his friends follow him and discover he has been going to a graveyard and reciting the Tale of Heike to the court of the dead Emperor.
 Hoichi informs the court that it takes many nights to chant the entire epic.
 They direct him to chant the final battle - the battle of Dan-no-ura.
 His friends drag him home as he refuses to leave before his performance is completed.

-The priest tell Hoichi he is in great danger and that this was a vast illusion from the spirit of the dead.
-They tell Hoichi that if he obeys them again they will tear him to pieces.
+The priest tells Hoichi he is in great danger and that this was a vast illusion from the spirits of the dead, who plan to kill Hoichi if he obeys them again.
 Concerned for Hoichi's safety, a priest and his acolyte write the text of the Heart Sutra on his entire body including his face to make him invisible to the ghosts and instruct him to meditate.
-The samurai re-appears and calls out for Hoichi.
-Hoichi does not answer.
+The samurai re-appears and calls out for Hoichi, who does not answer.
 Hoichi's ears are visible to the samurai as they forgot to write the text on his ears.
 The samurai, wanting to bring back as much of Hoichi as possible, rips his ears off to show his lord his commands have been obeyed.